RAS-University/robotic-courses/docs/MPC.md

 <!-- ## Subscripts, Superscripts, and Accents -->

-Throuhout this lecture notes, we will use the following subscripts, superscripts, and accents to denote specific meanings:
+Throughout this lecture notes, we will use the following subscripts, superscripts, and accents to denote specific meanings:

 - $x \in \mathbb{R}^{1\times n}$: vector $x$ of dimension $n$
 - $x_i$ with $i \in \mathbb{N}$, $i=1,\cdots,n$ for $x\in\mathbb{R}^{1\times n}$: component $i$ of vector $x$